 You can see how strong search activity is on the Mondays leading up to Christmas.
 Tuesdays and Wednesdays are strong, too.
 Either pistons are the perfect Christmas gift, or consumers are looking for deals for their winter project in the garage.

 Here’s another heat grid chart, for performance parts search queries.

 Again, search queries peak on the Monday after Thanksgiving.

 You can see search queries are generally strong on Mondays and Tuesdays, and they taper off through the week.
 Fridays and Saturdays before Christmas are weakest.
 Search activity increases on Sunday and peaks on the Monday of each week.

-In both heat grid charts, notice that search activity also increased on the Tuesday and Wednesday after New Year’s Day, which was on a Monday in 2018.
+In both heat grid charts, notice that search activity also increased on the Tuesday and Wednesday after New Year’s Day, which is on a Wednesday in 2020.
 These search peaks are on January 2 and 3, 2018.
-These are probably consumers just looking for deals.
+These are consumers just looking for post-holiday deals.

 Myth #3: December is the slowest time of year for auto parts